TeamFAPS/PS-RE-tools/ps-index-dat-tool/README.md

 # ps-index-dat-tool

-A program to decrypt or encrypt PS3, PS Vita or PS4 index.dat file.
+A PC program that transforms a PS3, PS Vita or PS4 index.dat file into a version.txt file or reciprocally.

 ## Usage